wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-accessibility/includes/enhance-participation-meetings.md

 You want to provide your users with more options, control, and flexibility so they can participate in meetings in ways that work for them.

-Microsoft Teams comes with features like Raise your hand, Together mode, in-meeting chat, and messaging policies like chat editing, Immersive reader, and emojis to provide options, control, and flexible participation.
+Microsoft Teams comes with features like **Raise your hand**, **Together mode**, **in-meeting chat**, and messaging policies like chat editing, Immersive reader, and emojis to provide options, control, and flexible participation.

 Here, you'll explore the different options available to you so that you can enhance participation in Teams meetings.